 What's the Difference Between Ezricare Eye Drops and Artificial Tears?

 Artificial tears (lubricating eye drops) and redness-reducing eye drops are both over-the-counter products that you can find on the Internet or at your local pharmacy.
-However, each have different uses.
+However, this product has different uses.

 Artificial tears can help relieve symptoms of dry eye and give your eyes some much-needed moisture as a form of treatment.
 They can also make your tears thicker or help create a protective layer over your eye.